Lake- and Surface-Based Detectors for Forward Neutrino Physics: Physics Opportunities

 \subsection{Strangeness Enhancement}

 SINE and UNDINE data are also sensitive to enhanced strange meson production in the forward direction of $pp$ collisions.
-Such an enhancement has been proposed as a solution to the cosmic-ray muon puzzle---an approximately $8\sigma$ excess of muons observed in cosmic-ray air showers with respect to predictions from hadronic shower models~\cite{Anchordoqui:2022fpn}.
-This scenario would increase the forward pion-to-kaon ratio in $pp$ collisions and would thus have an observable effect on forward neutrino fluxes~\cite{Anchordoqui:2022fpn,Kling:2023tgr}.
+Such an enhancement has been proposed as a solution to the cosmic-ray muon puzzle---an approximately $8\sigma$ excess of muons observed in cosmic-ray air showers with respect to predictions from hadronic shower models~\cite{Albrecht:2021cxw,Anchordoqui:2022fpn}.
+This scenario would increase the forward pion-to-kaon ratio in $pp$ collisions and would thus have an observable effect on forward neutrino fluxes~\cite{Albrecht:2021cxw,Anchordoqui:2022fpn,Kling:2023tgr}.

 Following the procedure outlined in Ref.~\cite{Kling:2023tgr}, we introduce a pion-to-kaon swapping probability $f_s$, such that the number of pion-produced neutrinos is reduced by $N_{\pi \to \nu} \to (1 - f_s) N_{\pi \to \nu}$ and the number of kaon-produced neutrinos is enhanced by $N_{K \to \nu} \to (1 + 6.6 f_s) N_{K \to \nu}$.
 We then compute the number of events in SINE and UNDINE as a function of $f_s$.
 We consider only the total rate in SINE, while for UNDINE we consider separate muon and electron samples binned according to the initial neutrino energy~\footnote{We use 8 and 17 bins across three decades in neutrino energy for the UNDINE muon and electron samples, respectively.
 The difference is because the electron sample is expected to have better neutrino energy resolution.}.
 The top panel of \cref{fig:strangeness-variation} shows the expected number of events in these datasets for $f_s=0$, $f_s=0.5$, and $f_s=0.01$.
-For illustration purposes, we also show the expected statistical and systematic flux uncertainties, the latter of which are computed using the Cramer-Rao procedure outlined in Ref.~\cite{Kling:2023tgr}.
+For illustration purposes, we also show the expected statistical and systematic flux uncertainties.
+The latter are computed following the procedure outlined in Appendix A of Ref.~\cite{Kling:2023tgr}: interpolation parameters are introduced between the different hadron-production models in \cref{sec:rates}, and the per-bin uncertainty is computed by the Cram{\'e}r-Rao bound, in which the covariance matrix is the inverse of Fisher information matrix comprising the interpolation parameters and the rate in each bin of the top panel of \cref{fig:strangeness-variation}.
 One can see that a non-zero $f_s$ can alter the UNDINE $\nu_\mu$ and $\nu_e$ energy distributions in a way that is not captured by the flux systematic uncertainties.